Contents

 21 February 2024 – The UK Vaping Industry Association (UKIVA) launch a Retailer and Distributor licensing framework that – if adopted - would generate £50 million each year to combat illicit vape sales.

-6 March 2024 - The Government announced plans for a Vape Products Duty as part of the Spring Budget 2024, which could help fund enforcement agencies.
+6 March 2024 - The Government announced plans for a Vape Products Duty as part of the Spring Budget 2024, which could help fund illicit vape enforcement squads.

-20 March 2024 - A Tobacco and Vapes Bill is introduced to Parliament, which will allow enforcement agencies greater power to deter irresponsible retailers.
+20 March 2024 - A Tobacco and Vapes Bill was introduced to Parliament, which will allow illicit vape enforcement squads greater power to deter irresponsible retailers.

 16 April 2024 - The Tobacco and Vapes Bill received its second reading in the House of Commons and was voted to pass on to the committee stage

-Late April 2024 - The committee stage for the Tobacco and Vapes Bill is expected to take place in late April, which will allow for amendments and further debates on the individual clauses within the Bill.
+Late April 2024 - The committee stage for the Tobacco and Vapes Bill took place in late April, allowing for amendments and further debates on the individual clauses within the Bill.

-1 April 2025 - The proposed date for the introduction of the fixed penalty notices, should the Tobacco and Vapes Bill pass.
-This would coincide with the introduction of other new vaping regulations and the disposable vape ban.
+1 April 2025 - The previously proposed date for the introduction of the fixed penalty notices, which will no longer be going ahead as the Tobacco and Vapes Bill has been abandoned.

 In the ‘Creating a smokefree generation and tackling youth vaping consultation: government response’ they recognise concerns that the suggested approaches may lead to increases in the sale of illicit tobacco and vaping product sales.
 They have committed to increasing their investment in enforcement agencies like Border Force and Trading Standards by £30 million per year, to help them enforce all current and future regulations on the sale of tobacco and vaping products.